Skip to main content

 Click Add to create the post-tax deduction.

-Edit or delete any post-tax deduction by clicking View on an employee’s deduction.
+Edit or delete post-tax deductions by clicking View on the applicable employee’s deduction.

 View Post-Tax Deductions in Payroll

-All post-tax deductions to be applied during a payrun will appear on page 4 for review.
-Once payroll is completed, page 5 will also show the post-tax deduction applied.
+Post-tax deductions applied to a payrun will appear on page 3.
+Review & Submit of payroll.
+Once payroll is submitted, page 4.
+Confirmation will also list the post-tax deductions applied.

-Employees can view their the post-tax deductions on their paystubs.
+Employees can view post-tax deductions on their paystubs.